Search

 Copyright © 2022 Berry Appleman & Leiden LLP.
 All rights reserved.
 Reprinting or digital redistribution to the public is permitted only with the express written permission of Berry Appleman & Leiden LLP.
 For inquiries, please contact copyright@bal.com.

-Priority-date cutoffs will advance modestly or remain the same in key employment-based categories next month, according to the State Department’s February Visa Bulletin.
+The priority-date cutoff will advance modestly in the India EB-2 category but remain the same in other key employment-based categories next month, according to the State Department’s May Visa Bulletin.

 Final Action Dates: Key Movements